What Is An Advance

 Advance Healthcare Directive - Let Me Help

 Because nothing in life is ever certain, it pays to be prepared and your loved ones will appreciate it as well.
-Take control of how you want your health care be managed should you become unable to make decisions for yourself.
+Take control of how you want your health care to be managed should you become unable to make decisions for yourself.